 HEALTH AND SAFETY MEASURES BEING TAKEN BY THE ALBERTA COURTS

-Masks are now required to be worn by all persons entering a courthouse in Alberta (including in the Court of Queen’s Bench, the Court of Appeal, and the Provincial Court of Alberta).
+Masks are now required to be worn by all persons entering a courthouse in Alberta (including in the Court of King’s Bench, the Court of Appeal, and the Provincial Court of Alberta).

 The Alberta courts have also implemented measures to screen for COVID-19 at courthouse entrances, to create appropriate social distancing, and to clean and sanitize the courthouses.

-- Documents filed digitally or online: A number of court documents can now be filed with the Court of Queen’s Bench by email or digital upload.
+- Documents filed digitally or online: A number of court documents can now be filed with the Court of King’s Bench by email or digital upload.
 The Court created guidelines for digital upload of documents, which all counsel and parties are expected to comply with.
-These guidelines can be viewed on the Court of Queen’s Bench website here.
+These guidelines can be viewed on the Court of King’s Bench website here.

 - Emergency Urgent Hearing Request process: With the Court’s resumption of operations, the Emergency/Urgent Hearing Request process (which was implemented as a result of COVID-19 courthouse closures) is now suspended.
 Parties are now able to attend the remote regular (morning) chambers to schedule a chamber’s application for these matters.